-Presently the five adventurers stand around, peering at the various fancy and expensive items scattered throughout the room: paintings of unfamiliar personages on the paneled walls, possibly Le Campe ancestors, which Hamfrd stares intently up at; ornamental swords, long knives, and other bladed weapons displayed on brackets along one wall, which Scarlet leans forward to inspect; another entire wall devoted to floor-to-ceiling shelves packed full of pristine leatherbound tomes with gild-edged pages and elaborate and intricate decorative metalwork on the covers, where Elaine stands with her head tilted to the side so that she can read the titles inscribed on the spines; Gods, even the furniture is fine, thinks Jake, with complex patterns and pictures sewn into the many colorful cushions and pillows — he considers sitting, but can’t decide whether the sofas and chairs are simply for show.
+Presently the five adventurers stand around, peering at the various fancy and expensive items scattered throughout the room: paintings of unfamiliar personages on the paneled walls, possibly Le Campe ancestors, which Hamfrd stares intently up at; ornamental swords, long knives, and other bladed weapons displayed on brackets along one wall, which Scarlet leans forward to inspect; another entire wall devoted to floor-to-ceiling shelves packed full of pristine leatherbound tomes with gild-edged pages and elaborate and intricate decorative metalwork on the covers, where Elaine stands with her head tilted to the side so that she can read the titles inscribed on the spines; Gods, even the furniture is fine, thinks Jake, with complex patterns and pictures sewn into the many colorful cushions and pillows, so that he considers sitting, but can’t decide whether the sofas and chairs are simply for show.

 “Bet her liquor cabinet is stacked,” says Scarlet, glancing around the room.
 Her nose, however, is scrunched with distaste.
 Despite the superficial beauty, everything in the room, she thinks, appears unpractical due to its obviously exorbitant monetary value.
 Like, what’s the point of a chair that’s too nice to sit on?
 Or a blade that exists only to hang on a wall?
 She shudders to think of a cache of booze locked away somewhere because it is too expensive to actually drink.